-- a) Connect a microphone to the MIC1 input on the audiometer - Press SPEECH repeatedly to ensure that 'MIC' is displayed in capitals at the bottom left of the display (indicating that the external microphone is selected) - The microphone is initially routed to the left earphone.
-To select the right earphone press RIGHT - d) The input signal level is adjusted in 1dB steps by use of the MASKING ↓ ☆ keys - e) Input signal adjustment should be made to adjust for the operator's voice to peak at the 0dB point on the LEVEL dB bar graph; the earphone output will then be 89dBSPL for a SIGNAL setting of 70 dBHL and 1kHz puretone into an IEC 318 ear simulator - f) The output level is controlled by the SIGNAL ♣ ♠ keys in 2.5dB or 5dB steps (depending on settings see Section 3.4.2) - g) Sound from MIC1 is continually routed to the patient to interrupt this, press and hold the PRESENT key; if a constant presentation to the patient is not desired, press the CONSTANT key (the LED will extinguish) and use the PRESENT key while presenting the test material
+- a) Connect a microphone to the MIC1 input on the audiometer - b) Press SPEECH and use Softkey 1 to ensure that 'MIC' is displayed in capitals (indicating that the external microphone is selected) - c) The microphone is initially routed to the left earphone.
+To select the right earphone press RIGHT - d) The input signal is adjusted in 1dB steps by use of the MASK rotary control - e) Input signal adjustment should be made to adjust for the operator's voice to peak at the 0dB point on the LEVEL dB bar graph; the earphone output will then be 89dBSPL for a SIGNAL setting of 70 dBHL and 1kHz puretone into an IEC 318 ear simulator - f) The output level is controlled in 5dB steps by the SIGNAL rotary control

 The operator may now read the required word list to the subject and record the responses; the patient may respond either by (a) repeating the spoken material or (b) writing the words.
-If the response is spoken, the operator should use the TALKBACK key to hear this response (see operator monitoring above).
+If the response is spoken, the operator should press the TALKBACK key to hear this response (see operator monitoring above).